remix-run/react-router/README.md

 ), document.body);
 ```

-See more in the [overview guide](/doc/00 Guides/0 Overview.md) and [Advanced
+See more in the [Introduction](/docs/introduction/README.md) and [Advanced
-Usage](/doc/00 Guides/Advanced Usage.md)
+Usage](/docs/advanced/README.md).

 ### Thanks

 React Router was initially inspired by Ember's fantastic router.
-Many
-thanks to the Ember team.
+Many thanks to the Ember team.

 Also, thanks to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to run our build in real browsers.